 Some advice on slide design and presentation so your audience doesn’t cringe or fall asleep.
 Designed for undergraduates, but hopefully useful for other demographics.
 Timing suggestions below are based on a 20-minute talk.

 Title slide: Title, your name, institution, and e-mail address if you think people would be interested in contacting you.
 This slide will be displayed as you are getting introduced.
 Don’t read the text to your audience, unless you know that it contains people who clearly cannot read.
 Make sure you have an interesting photograph on this slide, too.
-[2 min (if your host is brief), 1 slide]
+[2 min, 1 slide]